kateolmstead/javascript-sdk/README.md

 <table>
     <tr>
         <td><code>milestoneId</code></td>
-        <td>A unique 64-bit numeric identifier for this milestone occurrence</td>
+        <td>A unique 64-bit numeric identifier for this custom event occurrence</td>
     </tr>
     <tr>
         <td><code>milestoneName</code></td>
         <td>
-            The name of the milestone which should be "CUSTOMn", where n is 1 through 5.
+            The name of the custom event which should be "CUSTOMn", where n is 1 through 5.
             The name is case-sensitive.
         </td>
     </tr>
 </table>

-Example client-side calls for a player's reaching a milestone, with generated IDs:
+Example client-side calls for a player's reaching a custom event, with generated IDs:

 ```javascript
 function generateLargeId(){